-Though STEP files are critical in collaboration between MCAD and ECAD, an important issue has become more significant as of late.
-Because there are many ways for you, the electronics designer, to obtain STEP files, it is difficult (if not impossible) to know what tool was used, or more importantly if the STEP file was tested against any rule set.
-This is not just true for components that may have been pulled from 3DContentCentral.com.
-Anyone can make a STEP model contribution to the site.
-Also such components can be provided by OEMs who then, provide them to suppliers, such as DigiKey and Mouser.
+Though STEP files are critical in collaboration between MCAD, such as SOLIDWORKS CAD, and ECAD, such as SOLIDWORKS PCB, an important issue has become more significant as of late.
+Because there are many ways for an electronics designer to obtain STEP files, it is difficult (if not impossible) to know what tool was used, or more importantly if the STEP file was validated.
+This is not just true for components that may have been downloaded from 3DContentCentral.com.
+Also, such components can be provided by OEMs who then, provide them to suppliers, such as Digi-Key and Mouser.

 This article’s argument for mechanical engineering involvement in PCB design is specific to the layout.
 The schematics and circuit design such as power, analog, and digital belong to the electrical engineering domain and this area requires classroom and lab experience which one would expect from a degreed electrical program.
 It is not to say that a mechanical engineer cannot do circuit design.
 More so, we envision a future in which academia offers degrees in mechatronic design.
 Under the current circumstances, this industry is notorious for making gross assumptions about an engineer’s capabilities and we wish not to propagate the belief that a mechanical engineer can do the whole PCB design based on their degree alone unless they have been exposed to circuit design during their undergraduate career. – Paul Taubman